COMFORTABLE TO END THE WORK WEEK

 BOATERS' FORECAST:

 MONDAY: Early showers, then partly sunny.
 Breezy and less humid.
-HIGH: 73 LOW: 56
+A pop-up afternoon t’shower possible.
+HIGH: 72 LOW: 52

 Copyright 2020 WBAY.
 All rights reserved.